Rationally Inattentive Statistical Discrimination: Arrow Meets Phelps: Implication and discussion

-We conclude the analysis section by clarifying the roles played by the varying assumptions and model ingredients. \paragraph{Regularity condition.} Assumption~\ref{assm_regularity} has two parts.
-The first part: $\bar\mu+\ul\mu>1$, is necessary for a discriminatory equilibrium to exist.
-If, instead, $\bar\mu+\ul\mu=1$, then the blue and black line segments in Figure~\ref{figure2} collapse, which renders the grey area empty and a discriminatory equilibrium nonexistent generically.\footnote{$\bar\mu+\ul\mu=1$ happens, in particular, when productivity is a noiseless measure of the underlying effort, i.e., $(\bar\mu, \ul \mu)=(1,0)$.
+Additionally, Part (i) of Assumption~\ref{assm_regularity}: $\bar\mu+\ul\mu>1$, ensures that a discriminatory equilibrium emerges under some attention cost parameters.
+If, instead, $\bar\mu+\ul\mu \leq 1$, then $(X,Y)$ must lie below the 45 degree line in order induce $m$ to work and $w$ to shirk.
+However, this reliance on the carrot rather than the stick to provide incentives, i.e., $X>Y$, is inconsistent with the optimal discriminatory signal structure, whose primary feature is the stick, i.e., $Y=AX/B>X$.
+As depicted in Figure~\ref{figure3}, since the red ray on which the optimal signal structure lies doesn't intersect the grey area, no discriminatory equilibrium generically exists when $\bar\mu+\ul\mu \leq 1$.\footnote{$\bar\mu+\ul\mu=1$ happens in the special case where productivity is a noiseless measure of the underlying effort, i.e., $(\bar\mu, \ul \mu)=(1,0)$.
 This case is worth emphasizing because we use mutual information to measure attention cost.
-An important property of mutual information (more generally, bounded uniformly separable attention costs) is that information acquisition becomes free at degenerate priors (FDP).
-FDP often poses conceptual and technical challenges to the analysis of strategic situations in which players hold endogenous prior beliefs about each other; see \cite{bloedel2020cost}, \cite{ravid2020ultimatum}, and \cite{denti2022experimental} for discussions of the issue and proposed remedies.
+An important property of mutual information (more generally, bounded uniformly separable attention costs) is that information acquisition becomes free at degenerate priors.
+This property often poses conceptual and technical challenges to the analysis of strategic situations in which players hold endogenous prior beliefs about each other; see \cite{bloedel2020cost}, \cite{ravid2020ultimatum}, and \cite{denti2022experimental} for discussions of the issue and proposed remedies.

 In our case, the game has a unique, impartial, equilibrium that sustains the high effort profile if $(\bar\mu, \ul\mu)=(1,0)$.
 The reason is that, under the high effort profile, both agents obtain an expected payoff of $1/2-C>0$.
 A unilateral deviation to low effort will be detected for sure, at zero cost, and reduces the deviator's payoff to zero, and so is unprofitable.
-The proof of why $(\bar\mu, \ul\mu)$ and $(\ul\mu, \ul\mu)$ cannot be sustained in an equilibrium is analogous.
+The proof of why $(\bar\mu, \ul\mu)$ or $(\ul\mu, \ul\mu)$ cannot be sustained in an equilibrium is analogous. }

-Many real-world employment relationships, however, generate noisy, raw performance data that require significant physical and mental costs to process.
-In the example of call center performance management detailed in \cite{liyang}, call histories between customers and agents have long been available, but it is the recent advance in data processing and analysis technologies that makes them useful for monitoring agents' performances.
-Assumption \ref{assm_regularity} best captures these situations and informs the rise and fall of discrimination therein.} The case of $\bar\mu+\ul\mu <1$ is depicted in Figure~\ref{figure3}: since $(X,Y)$ must now lie below the 45-degree line in order to satisfy both agents' incentive compatibility constraints, and that area does not intersect the red ray, no discriminatory equilibrium exists when $\bar\mu+\ul\mu<1$.